rmcgibbo/progress_presentation/slides.md

 </div>

-- Conformational change is characterized by slow *conformationally subtle* transitions.
+- Conformational change is characterized by slow *conformationally subtle* transitions
-- To resolve these transitions in our models, our states need to be "smaller".
+- To resolve these transitions in our models, our states need to be "smaller"
-- We can save our statistics by picking their **shape** more intelligently.
+- We can save our statistics by picking their **shape** more intelligently

 ---